-Built in 1992, and designed by the landscape gardener Yasuko Miyamae and the Norman architect, Samuel Craquelin, it symbolises the union between the twin sister ports, Le Havre and Osaka.
-The two rivers symbolise the history of the two ports, the pond evokes the union between the two oceans and the pebbly beach is a perfect reproduction of Le Havre beach.
-As for the stone lanterns, they incarnate the divine light and the mutual enrichment of the two cultures.
-Each detail evokes the encounter between the two worlds.
-Open for guided tours only, see the calendar.
+Realized in 1992, and conceived by the landscape painter Yasuko Miyamae and the Norman architect Samuel Craquelin, it symbolizes, in the biggest tradition of the ancestral rites, the union of ports coupled by Le Havre and by Osaka.
+So, both rivers symbolize the story of both ports, the pond evokes the union of both oceans and the shingle beach reproduces as before that of Le Havre.
+As for stony lanterns, they embody the divine light and represent the mutual enrichment of both cultures.
+Everything hints at the meeting between both worlds.
+Opened to the guided tour only, according to calendar.